-Inspect the green for debris, remove the flag from the cup, and determine the best direction to mow.
+Note: Before mowing, inspect the green for debris, remove the flag from the cup, and determine the best direction to mow.
 Base the direction to mow on the previous mowing direction.
-Always mow in an alternate pattern from the previous moving so that the grass blades will be less apt to lay down and therefore be difficult to trap between the reel blades and bedknife.
+Always mow in an alternate pattern from the previous mowing so that the grass blades will be less apt to lay down and therefore be difficult to trap between the reel blades and bedknife.